 Several modeling platform sectors were created from the 2014NEIv2 nonpoint inventory.
 This section describes the stationary nonpoint sources.
 Locomotives, C1 and C2 CMV, and C3 CMV are also included the 2014NEIv2 nonpoint data category, but are mobile sources and are described in a later section.
 The 2014NEIv2 TSD includes documentation for the nonpoint data.
-The annual emissions from all of the stationary nonpoint sectors were held at 2014 levels for this 2015 study, with the exception of np oilgas.
+The annual emissions from most stationary nonpoint sectors were projected from 2014NEIv2 to 2016 for this study.